mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Each new description entry should be stored with timestamp and preserved (multiple entries supported)
 - Archive page should support searching by employee name, category/position, and date filters
 - Remove feedback quick action from dashboard (keep only in sidebar navigation)
+- Archive should show detailed views of archived items with expandable sections
+- Archive should have interview report forms for adding performance ratings and detailed descriptions
+- Archive should have comprehensive date filtering (today, week, month, custom date, date range)
+- Remove restore button from archive (archive items should be permanent)
+- Archive page should display original data in readable format and manage multiple reports per item
 - Added animated welcome dashboard with greeting, time-based messages, role badges, and smooth animations
 - Implemented emoji/icon picker for description highlights with categorized selection (Performance, Feedback, Areas)
 - Prefers old/simple design for Data View with search functionality and icons on filter buttons